aoloe/scribus-project/text-formatting-and-frames/text-formatting-and-frames.md

 ## a.l.e says

-i would go the other way round: no more settings in the text tool except being able to choosea style. the "Default style" beeing the default.
+i would go the other way round: no more settings in the text tool except being able to choose a style. the "Default style" being the default.